 The programmed schedule is time driven.
 Make sure that the clock and day of the week are set correctly.
 Refer to "CLOCK SETTING FUNCTION" on page 4.

 Manually adjust the clock for summertime and wintertime.
-Refer to "CLOCK SETTING FUNCTION" on page 4.

-A power failure exceeding 1 hour will reset the clock and the day of the week.
+Refer to "CLOCK SETTING the clock and the day of the week.
 Refer to "CLOCK SETTING FUNCTION" on page 4 to adjust the clock and the day of the week.